can1357/c2switcher/README.md

 </div>

 - **Multi-account management** - Store and switch between multiple Claude Code accounts
-- **Usage tracking** - Monitor 5-hour, 7-day, and Opus usage limits with color-coded indicators
+- **Usage tracking** - Monitor 5-hour, 7-day, and Sonnet usage limits with color-coded indicators
 - **Smart load balancing** - Automatically picks the optimal account based on usage and active sessions
 - **Session tracking** - See which accounts are actively being used and where
 - **KDE Plasma widget** - Monitor all accounts from your panel